abinit/abipy/docs/workflows.rst

 and executed by the management system (username, name of the queue, memory ...)

 Let's assume that our computing center uses ``Slurm`` and our jobs must be submitted to the ``default_queue`` partition.
-In the best case the system administrator of our cluster (or you create one yourself) already provides an ``Abinit module`` that can be loaded directly with ``module load`` before invoking the code.
+In the best case, the system administrator of our cluster (or you create one yourself) already provides an ``Abinit module`` that can be loaded directly with ``module load`` before invoking the code.
 To make things a little bit more difficult, however, we assume the we had to compile our own version of Abinit inside the build directory ``${HOME}/git_repos/abinit/build_impi`` using the following two modules already installed by the system administrator::